raclettejs/raclette-docs/docs/introduction/getting-started.md

 - **raclette Workbench** → [http://localhost:8083](http://localhost:8083)
   The visual configuration interface for managing views, users, permissions, and more.

-You can access both in your browser while Raclette is running.
+You can access both in your browser while raclette is running.

 ## Best Practices